openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

    sysroot for each machine is generated, the software is not recompiled and only one package feed exists.

--  *Manage Granular Level Packaging:* Sometimes cases exist where injecting another level of package architecture beyond the three higher levels noted earlier can be useful.
+-  *Manage Granular Level Packaging:* Sometimes there are cases where injecting another level of package architecture beyond the three higher levels noted earlier can be useful.
 For example, consider how NXP (formerly Freescale) allows for the easy reuse of binary packages